Generative Inverse Design with Abstention via Diagonal Flow Matching: Experiments

 \subsection{Uncertainty Quantification}

 We evaluate our four uncertainty metrics on three practical tasks.
 Full results are presented in Appendix~\ref{appendix:uq_results}.

-\paragraph{Select-Best.} For selecting the best candidate among $K{=}10$ generations per target, the Diag--CFM specific metrics (Zero-Deviation, Self-Consistency) consistently outperform baseline methods, achieving 13--31\% improvement over random selection.
+\paragraph{Select-Best.} For selecting the best candidate among $K{=}10$ generations per target, the Diag--CFM specific metrics (Zero-Deviation, Self-Consistency) consistently outperform baseline methods, achieving 5--31\% improvement over random selection.
 Baseline metrics (Ensemble Variance, FM Loss) often perform \emph{worse} than random selection due to weak or negative correlation with generation quality.

 \paragraph{Error-Rejection.} In deployment, it is often preferable to abstain from a prediction rather than return an unreliable design.
 We test whether uncertainty metrics can identify which generations to reject: for each of 1,000 target labels, we generate one design, rank all samples by uncertainty, and progressively reject the most uncertain fraction.
 A useful metric should yield lower mean error on the retained samples as the rejection rate increases.
-At 20\% rejection, Zero-Deviation achieves 10--27\% error reduction across datasets, with Self-Consistency performing comparably.
+At 20\% rejection, Zero-Deviation achieves 8--27\% error reduction across datasets, with Self-Consistency performing comparably.
 FM Loss provides minimal improvement (3--7\%), with Ensemble Variance even increasing error at high dimensions.

 \paragraph{Out-of-Distribution Detection.} We generate OOD targets by sampling label-space points whose nearest training neighbor lies at 2--8\% of each dimension's range---close enough to the boundary to make detection challenging.
 Zero-Deviation consistently achieves the best AUC scores: 0.96 (Unifoil), 0.73--0.82 (DTLZ), and 0.75 (Gas Turbine).
 Self-Consistency follows with AUCs of 0.87, 0.51--0.77, and 0.69 respectively.
 Baseline metrics show mixed results: on Unifoil, FM Loss (0.89) performs well, but on Gas Turbine and DTLZ it achieves only 0.59--0.69.
 Ensemble Variance is consistently the weakest (0.62--0.85).
 That Zero-Deviation matches or exceeds all alternatives is particularly significant as it is always computed as a byproduct of generation.
+Appendix~\ref{appendix:ood} adds physically grounded Unifoil OOD tests where Zero-Deviation exceeds 0.98 AUC on negative drag, extreme lift-to-drag ratio, below-drag-polar targets, and extrapolated Mach/AoA conditioning shifts.
+Appendix~\ref{appendix:ode_solver_sensitivity} shows that this signal is stable across a range of ODE solvers.